vaminator/vamtb/README.md

   vamtb dbs will scan your vars and create or if modification time is higher, update database

-  Dependency graph (uses database) vamtb graph will graph your collection one graph per var vamtb -f sapuzex.Cooking_Lesson.1 graph will graph this var
+  Dependency graph (uses database) vamtb dotty will graph your collection one graph per var vamtb -f sapuzex.Cooking_Lesson.1 dotty will graph this var vamtb -f sapuzex.* dotty will graph vars matching

   Duplication (uses database)
-  vamtb -f sapuzex.Cooking_Lesson.1 dupinfo will print duplication info
+  vamtb -f sapuzex.Cooking_Lesson.1 dupinfo will print duplication info vamtb -f Wolverine333.% reref will dedup files from creator vamtb -x colorcorrect.assetbundle reref will remove all embedded colorcorrect.assetbundle from every var BUT the reference var

   Character encoding on windows:
   On windows cmd will use cp1252 so you might get some errors displaying international characters.